OtabekAz/qa5-project/_DOCS/user/register.md

 * Advanced
 * Proficient
 * Native
  The user is expected to pick only one option, and the green check-mark will show up immediately after the user click on his/her choice from the breakdown.

  ##### Submit Button

+* The form will be accepted by the system, once the user clicks on submit button and the immediate message of “The user created successfully.
+Please check your
+  e-mail” will show up in green.
 * This button allows to confirm and send the information entered by a user to gain actual registration in the system;
 * the button will become active only upon all the fields are filled out;
-* the user will receive an e-mail confirming his/her registration in the system
+* the user will receive an e-mail confirming his/her registration in the system.